GauravKarakoti/BrandFlow/README.md

 An autonomous AI agent and SaaS application that contextually generates and schedules LinkedIn posts using a personalized brand knowledge base.

+# Overview

+BrandFlow is an AI Social Media Manager designed to automate LinkedIn content creation for businesses, startups, creators, and professionals.

+Instead of manually writing and publishing posts, users configure their brand identity, audience, content pillars, and posting schedule.
+BrandFlow's autonomous AI agent then generates contextual LinkedIn posts using Groq AI and automatically publishes them at scheduled times.

+The platform combines AI-driven content generation, PostgreSQL-powered data management, and automated publishing workers to provide a complete social media automation solution.

+---

 ## Run & Operate

 - `pnpm run dev:api` — run the API server (port 5000)